fadams/firecracker-in-docker/firecracker-rootfs-tutorial/README.md

 ```
 for item in "${unwritable_dirs[@]}"; do chmod u-w $item; done
 ```
-The procedure for extracting the manifest, configuration and layers from a tarred image file obtained from `docker save` is very similar to that followed when pulling an image from a registry, though obviously we are extracting with tar rather than using curl to pull from a URI.
+The procedure for extracting the manifest, configuration, and layers from a tarred image file obtained from `docker save` is very similar to that followed when pulling an image from a registry, though obviously we are extracting with tar rather than using curl to pull from a URI.
 ```
 docker_load() {
   local image=$1